pc-aide/AWS/02 AWS Certified Developer Associate/Exam/445x Questions - ExamTopics.md

     * C. The execution role for the Lambda function is missing permissions to write log data to the CloudWatch Logs.
     * D. The Lambda function is missing a target CloudWatch Log group.
 * [Answer](https://i.imgur.com/g8I8zzl.png)
 30) An application has hundreds of users.
 Each user may use multiple devices to access the application.
 The Developer wants to assign unique identifiers to these users regardless of the device they use.
 <br/>Which of the following methods should be used to obtain unique identifiers?
    * A. Create a user table in Amazon DynamoDB as key-value pairs of users and their devices.
 Use these keys as unique identifiers.
    * B. Use IAM-generated access key IDs for the users as the unique identifier, but do not store secret keys.
    * C. Implement developer-authenticated identities by using Amazon Cognito, and get credentials for these identities.
    * D. Assign IAM users and roles to the users.
 Use the unique IAM resource ID as the unique identifier.
 * [Answer](https://i.imgur.com/7MrIXnK.png) error
 31) An application is designed to use Amazon SQS to manage messages from many independent senders.
 Each sender's messages must be processed in the order they are received.<br/>Which SQS feature should be implemented by the Developer?
     * A. Configure each sender with a unique MessageGroupId
    * B. Enable MessageDeduplicationIds on the SQS queue
    * C. Configure each message with unique MessageGroupIds.
    * D. Enable ContentBasedDeduplication on the SQS queue
 * [Answer](https://i.imgur.com/ITo0t5T.png) error
 32) A deployment package uses the AWS CLI to copy files into any S3 bucket in the account, using access keys stored in environment variables.
 The package is running on EC2 instances, and the instances have been modified to run with an assumed IAM role and a more restrictive policy that allows access to only one bucket.
-After the change, the Developer logs into the host and still has the ability to write into all of the S3 buckets in that account.
-What is the MOST likely cause of this situation?
+After the change, the Developer logs into the host and still has the ability to write into all of the S3 buckets in that account.<br/>What is the MOST likely cause of this situation?
    * A. An IAM inline policy is being used on the IAM role
    * B. An IAM managed policy is being used on the IAM role
    * C. The AWS CLI is corrupt and needs to be reinstalled